Management of Azure Automation data

 This article contains several topics explaining how data is protected and secured in an Azure Automation environment.

-When you delete a resource in Azure Automation, it is retained for 90 days for auditing purposes before being removed permanently.
+When you delete a resource in Azure Automation, it's retained for many days for auditing purposes before permanent removal.
 You can't see or use the resource during this time.
 This policy also applies to resources that belong to a deleted Automation account.
 The retention policy applies to all users and currently can't be customized.
 However, if you need to keep data for a longer period, you can forward Azure Automation job data to Azure Monitor logs.

 The following table summarizes the retention policy for different resources.

-When you delete an automation account in Microsoft Azure, all objects in the account are deleted including runbooks, modules, configurations, settings, jobs, and assets.
-The objects cannot be recovered after the account is deleted.
-You can use the following information to backup the contents of your automation account before deleting it.
+When you delete an Automation account in Azure, all objects in the account are deleted.
+The objects include runbooks, modules, configurations, settings, jobs, and assets.
+They can't be recovered after the account is deleted.
+You can use the following information to back up the contents of your Automation account before deleting it.

 You can export your runbooks to script files using either the Azure portal or the Get-AzureAutomationRunbookDefinition cmdlet in Windows PowerShell.
-These script files can be imported into another automation account as discussed in Creating or Importing a Runbook.
+You can import these script files into another Automation account, as discussed in Manage runbooks in Azure Automation.

-You cannot export integration modules from Azure Automation.
-You must ensure that they are available outside of the automation account.
+You can't export integration modules from Azure Automation, they have to be made available outside of the Automation account.

-You can export your configurations to script files using either the Azure portal or the Export-AzureRmAutomationDscConfiguration cmdlet in Windows PowerShell.
-These configurations can be imported and used in another automation account.
+You can export your DSC configurations to script files using either the Azure portal or the Export-AzAutomationDscConfiguration cmdlet in Windows PowerShell.
+You can import and use these configurations in another Automation account.

 Geo-replication in Azure Automation